pantheon-systems/documentation/source/content/guides/redirect/03-https.md

 The standard best practice when using HTTPS is to set an [HSTS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) header to force connections over HTTPS only.

-These redirect configuration are considered best practice and recommended as part of the going live procedure.
+This configuration is considered best practice and recommended as part of the going live procedure.
 Configure these settings after connecting a custom domain in the Site Dashboard when you're ready to launch the site.

 ## Set HSTS with Pantheon.yml